 During the meeting, panelists had open periods of time where they could discuss additions or modifications to the outline.
 In some cases, panelists offered their own expertise to help support or refute details contained in the outlines.
 In addition to comment periods built into the meetings, staff also provided a public comment website where both panelists and the public could submit written comments.

 Depending on the degree of panelist participation, some topics warranted an additional sub-workgroup to be formed.
 Some of these workgroups were led by ARB staff (e.g., economics workgroup, credit trading workgroup).
 On the other hand, some panelists formed their own workgroups, which then provided reports back to the Panel.
-Such reports then helped to inform various chapters of the staff report (e.g., the independent work on investments, advisability of including a flexible compliance alternative).
+Such reports then helped to inform various chapters of the staff report (e.g., the independent work on investments, advisability of including a compliance buyout alternative).

-From these outlines and panelists’ work products, draft chapters were written and presented to the Panel.
+Staff considered these outlines and panelists’ work products, and then wrote draft chapters which were presented to the Panel.

 Panelists were given time to comment both during the meeting (if the chapter was presented during a meeting) and through the public comment website.